- 3.99K views

 The Basque region’s most popular destinations are Bilbao and San Sebastian.
 However, there are other lesser-known places between the two that make great stops for the intrepid traveler.
-Below you’ll find tips and advices on things to do in each popular destination as well as the ones that aren’t as frequented.
+Below you’ll find tips and advice on things to do in each popular destination as well as the ones that aren’t as frequent.

 1. Bilbao: Mecca of art & design

 Museums, galleries, and architecture rule in the Basque Country’s biggest, most bustling city.
 There are plenty of opportunities for art enthusiasts to get lost in one of the city’s famous museums.
 If you fancy a little wander-round, Bilbao’s Old Town does not disappoint with its colorful architecture and lively pintxo bars and restaurants.
 Visitors can then head to La Ribera market for a comprehensive day spent eating, drinking, people-watching, and enjoying live entertainment.

 - Ogle the ever-changing art exhibits at the Guggenheim Museum — the futuristic titanium-and-glass-paneled building.

 - Satisfy your inner architect by wandering around Casco Viejo — the Old Town, which is chock-full of glorious churches, the Plaza Nueva Square, and lots of interesting old buildings.

 - Marvel masterpieces from Goya and El Greco as well as more modern-day artists inside one of the region’s most important fine art museums — the Bilbao Fine Arts Museum.

 - Check out some of our favorite pintxos bars while in town; the creative and contemporary Irrintzi and the original Café Bar Bilbao, open since 1911.